Carlosf96/bankApp/README.md

-# Minimum Viable Product Demo APP
+# A fullstack banking APP

-A basic log in and authentication web app.
+A basic banking app that consumes the Plaid api.

 ## Installation